Transforming streets into accessible urban oases through consensus building

 To reach a consensus on change, we must build a common understanding of the problems we face – and what potential solutions would mean.
 We need to establish a relationship of trust between communities and authorities.
 These local communities must be heard and empowered to act upon their own needs.
 Lastly, all actors and stakeholders should be aware of the impacts potential changes would have on their lives.

 To ensure that all of the above considerations can be taken into account better in urban change processes, the StreetForum Project aims to create an adaptable toolkit.
-The objective of these tools is to enable consensus building and negotiation at all stages of urban change processes.
+The objective of these tools is to enable consensus-building and negotiation at all stages of urban change processes.

 RESEARCH APPROACH

-Applied research, innovation and living labs
+Applied research and innovation in four living labs

 The project combines applied research and innovation.
 The project will advance knowledge on the key stakeholders of street transformation and their needs and develop tools to support consensus making.
 The tools will be tested and validated by experimenting in urban living labs under real-life conditions.
 We will evaluate their impact, transferability and scalability and develop recommendations and build capacity, strategies for scaling up and transfer.